smushy64/ModelViewer/README.md

-# Model Viewer CPP
+# Model Viewer

-Program written in CPP for loading + viewing .obj 3D models.
+Program written in C++ for loading + viewing .obj 3D models.

 Nearly all of the code is original with the exception of
 - [stb](https://github.com/nothings/stb)